 According to a recent Grand View Research report, the Chatbot market is expected to reach roughly $1.2 billion globally in less than ten years.
 What’s more, experts are predicting that the market will grow at a compounded annual growth rate of more than 24%.

-In 2019, chatbots have become more AI-driven, capable of handling complex human interaction with ease and are now taking over traditional conversational services.
+In 2019, chatbots became more AI-driven, capable of handling complex human interaction with ease and are now taking over traditional conversational services.

 Chatbots are capable of working in a variety of areas, including processing, payments, and marketing.
 However, customer service is where they excel.
 According to Grand View Research, 45% of end users prefer them as the primary mode of communication for questions regarding customer service.